BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Nurse Ruko of Ogenki ClinicDiane Melon of Ogenki Clinic

-This is a hentai farce, and as such, the proportions of all of the female characters are as insane as the comedy.
+This is an erotic farce (three 45-minute multi-story OVAs), and as such, the proportions of all of the female characters are as insane as the comedy.
 The female lead of the series is Nurse Ruko Tatase, the assistant of the clinic's Dr. Sawaru Ogekuri.
-When she isn't whipping the clinic's patients into shape in one way or another, she's busy keeping the lecherous doctor in line, or fighting off entire subway cars of men.
+When she isn't whipping the clinic's patients into shape in one way or another, she's busy keeping the lecherous doctor in line, or fighting off entire subway cars of men after they try to feel her up.
 While you can hardly consider her a feminist icon, you can at least give the series' creator a bit of credit for not giving her the personality of a doormat.
 One of the most extraordinary features of the anime portrayal of Nurse Tatase is that she is voiced by

 Many, many thanks to Abhoth for his re-interpretation of the crappy quality (and inappropriate for this page) picture of Diane Melon I sent him into the stunning piece of work above.
 To get the full-size version in a new browser window, click here.

-English-version videos are a bit of a confusing matter here.
-The four least explicit episodes are available from Kitty Media (18 and over only, please) as Welcome to Ogenki Clinic (sub VHS/dub VHS).
-The other eight are available from Anime 18 (18 and over only, please) as Check Into OC and Return to OC (CENTRAL PARK MEDIA DUB only--yes, even the DVD of all eight episodes, OC Adventures).
-By CPM's account, their OC releases are dub only because certain parties are blocking their original performances from being distributed around the world (and I've got a damn good idea who one of those parties is).
+The first North American release, Welcome to Ogenki Clinic, consisted of the third OVA on subbed or dubbed VHS only, and is (as you can guess) now out of print (previously on Kitty Media (18 and over only, please)).
+The first and second OVAs, packaged as Ogenki Clinic Adventures, are in print on Critical Mass Video (18 and over only, please) (dub-only DVD!; previously on Anime18).
+By CPM's account, their OC releases were dub only because certain parties were blocking their original performances from being distributed around the world (and I've got a damn good idea who one of those parties is).
 If anyone knows how to contact the original producers so that I and anybody else who wants to can let them know just what we think of this crap, please contact me.
-Thankfully, Anime18 have finally learned that a large part of their customer base think that having no Japanese-with--English-subtitles option available bites, and they have stated that they won't do that ever again.
-The English-version manga is available from the Sexy Fruit division of Studio Ironcat.

 Just a Line.